SanchilaAmavi/emotion-detection-app/README.md

 - The mobile app is built using Expo and connects to the same Flask API.
 - CORS is enabled for the `/emotionDetector` endpoint so mobile clients can reach the API.

-## Contribution

-This repository is configured for updates to `https://github.com/SanchilaAmavi/emotion-detection-app`.

----

-Built for professional deployment and cross-platform experience.